 Let me start by being perfectly honest.
 I don’t like teaching scales or arpeggios.
 Come to think of it, I don’t like playing them either.
 I don’t know of many teachers or students that are jazzed about practicing scales.
 When it’s time during a lesson to play scales I always kind of feel like the nurse who comes in at the end of a checkup to give out the medicine.
 I know that my students are secretly hoping that I will forget to ask for the scale assignment.
 No, I don’t like teaching scales and arpeggios, not at all.
 So why not just quit?
 After all, I could get by without scales, my students would be happier and no one would be the wiser.
-I don’t like pushing my students into doing things they don’t want to do and besides aren’t piano lessons are supposed to be fun?
+I don’t like pushing my students into doing things they don’t want to do and besides, aren’t piano lessons supposed to be fun?
 That stuff is so “old school”.
-Convincing kids to play piano scales and arpeggios, why should I? who needs em’?
+Convincing kids to play piano scales and arpeggios, why should I?
+Who needs em’?

 Actually, we all need them.
 Really we do if you want to learn to play well and understand the music you need to study scales and arpeggios.
 When my students whine and tell me scales are boring I let them know I fully understand how they feel.
 I spend a little bit of time commiserating with them and then I set about the business of convincing them to practice those scales and those arpeggios.